tinkertanker/tinkerfolio_lms_frontend/documentation/DeveloperGuide.md

 - After making changes, push to Heroku remote branch using `git push heroku main:main` to see the changes take effect on the deployed app.
 (If you would like to push a certain branch-a to Heroku, you can do so with `git push heroku branch-a:main`)

-## Development Workflow

-### Database Migration
-In the event, there is a need to update and migrate the database, perform the following steps.

-### Using Docker
+## Using Docker
-There is also the choice to deploy it with Docker.
+You can use Docker for the back-end.

-1. To Dockerize, first ensure that you have [Docker installed in your host machine](https://www.docker.com/products/docker-desktop/), and that it is running.
+1. First, ensure that you have [Docker installed in your host machine](https://www.docker.com/products/docker-desktop/), and that it is running.
 2. Next, set up an `env.docker` file - you can use the `env.docker.sample` and insert the corresponding values there.
 3. Navigate to the folder in a terminal, then execute the following commands:
     ```